shendeyogesh11/Hospital-Management-System/README.md

 **OAuth2 (optional):**

-`application.yml` reads credentials from environment variables — the `${VAR}` syntax is not a placeholder you fill in the file, it means the app reads from your shell environment.
+`application.yml` reads credentials from environment variables — `${GOOGLE_CLIENT_ID}` is not a placeholder to fill in the file, it means the app reads from your shell environment at startup.
 Set them before running:

 **macOS / Linux:**
 ```bash